tw93/MiaoYan/Resources/Initial/Introduction to MiaoYan.md

 ## Thanks

 - <a href="https://github.com/KristopherGBaker/libcmark_gfm" target="_blank">KristopherGBaker/libcmark_gfm</a>: Swift-compatible framework for cmark-gfm.
-- <a href="https://github.com/Remix-Design/RemixIcon" target="_blank">Remix-Design/RemixIcon</a>: Clean and simple icon.
 - <a href="https://github.com/draveness/NightNight" target="_blank">draveness/NightNight</a>: Dark Mode.
 - <a href="https://github.com/raspu/Highlightr" target="_blank">raspu/Highlightr</a>: Syntax highlighting capability.
 - <a href="https://github.com/glushchenko/fsnotes" target="_blank">glushchenko/fsnotes</a>: MiaoYan has part of the framework code from this.
 - <a href="https://github.com/shpakovski/MASShortcut" target="_blank">hpakovski/MASShortcut</a>: Shortcut Key Plugin.
 - <a href="https://github.com/lxgw/LxgwWenKai" target="_blank">lxgw/LxgwWenKai</a>: A beautiful open source Chinese font, MiaoYan has made it the default font.
-- <a href="https://github.com/X140Yu/pangu.Swift" target="_blank">X140Yu/pangu.Swift</a>：How can you do without spaces between Chinese and English?
 - <a href="https://github.com/sivan/heti" target="_blank">sivan/heti</a>：Enhanced typography for Chinese content presentation.

 # License